On some generalized Rapoport-Zink spaces: Applications to moduli spaces of K3 surfaces in mixed characteristic

 In \cite{HP}, Howard and Pappas introduced a stratification\footnote{In \cite{HP} 6.5 it is called the Bruhat-Tits stratification, and our $\M_{1\Lambda}^\circ$ is denoted by $\tr{BT}_\Lambda$ there. } for the reduced special fiber $\M_{1red}$ of $\breve{\M}_1$: where $\Lambda$ runs through the set of vertex lattices.
 By definition (cf. \cite{HP} section 5), a vertex $\Lambda$ lattice is a $\Z_p$-lattice in $V_L^{\Phi}$, such that Here $L=W(\ov{\F}_p)_\Q, \Phi=b\sigma$ is the Frobenius, $V_L^{\Phi}$ admits a quadratic form induced from $V_L$, so that this quadratic space $V_L^{\Phi}$ has the same dimension and determinant as $V$, but has Hasse invariant -1.
 Associated to a vertex, we have the type which is an even integer with $2\leq t(\Lambda)\leq t_{max}$, where

 Recall that we have the inclusion so each vertex lattice $\Lambda\subset V_L^\Phi$ can be viewed as a set of self quasi-isogenies of $X_0$.
-For each vertex lattice $\Lambda$, the associated Howard-Pappas stratum is the locus $(X, (t_\alpha),\rho)$ where and this does not hold for any smaller vertex lattice $\Lambda'\subsetneq \Lambda$.
+For each vertex lattice $\Lambda$, the associated Howard-Pappas stratum\footnote{We refer the reader to \cite{LiZhu} Definition 2.9.1 and Theorem 4.2.11 for a variant.} is the locus $(X, (t_\alpha),\rho)$ where and this does not hold for any smaller vertex lattice $\Lambda'\subsetneq \Lambda$.
 Let $\M_{1\Lambda}\subset\M_{1red}$ be its Zariski closure.
 In \cite{HP} 4.3.3 and 6.4.1, Howard and Pappas proved that there exists a decomposition

 such that each $\M_1^{(j)}$ is a connected component of $\M_{1red}$.
 Accordingly, we get a decomposition for each stratum

 By \cite{HP} Theorem 6.5.6, each connected stratum $\M_{1\Lambda}^{(j),\circ}$ is isomorphic to a Deligne-Lusztig variety $X_B(w)$ for the group $\SO(\Lambda_W/\Lambda_W^\vee)$.